valeriepatu9/ece-devops-2020-fall/modules/7-container-orchestration/labs.md

 3. Learn to expose a Kubernetes service to the outside
 4. Learn to scale up and down a Kubernetes deployment
 5. Run a multiple pod application in Kubernetes
+6. Deploy an app using Manifest yaml files

 ## 1. Install Minikube